aparo/pyes/README.rst

            Some code cleanup.

-           Added reindex by query (usable only with my git branch).
+           Added reindex by query (usable only with my elasticsearch git branch).

+           Added contrib with mailman indexing.

 v.
 0.13.1: Added jython support (HTTP only for now).